AlbertoBarrago/blackjack_py/README.md

 # Blackjack game

-Made for studying purposes only.
+Made for study purposes only.